Several Big Drug Companies Considering Massive Settlements To Resolve Opioid Suits

 Purdue Pharma has confirmed to NPR that global settlement talks are underway that would resolve all claims against the company.
 Published reports suggest the deal could involve payments of up to $12 billion and a bankruptcy process that would force the Sackler family to give up ownership of the company.

 News of the broader settlement negotiations comes two days after Johnson & Johnson lost a state opioid case in Oklahoma.
-The judge in that case awarded the state roughly $572 million to help it "abate the opioid crisis" — though Oklahoma had actually asked for much more, on the order of $17 billion, to fund a 30-year plan to combat opioid addiction.
+The judge in that case awarded the state roughly $572 million to help it "abate the opioid crisis," though Oklahoma had asked for much more — $17 billion — to fund a 30-year plan to combat opioid addiction.

 Judge Thad Balkman felt the state failed to offer "sufficient evidence of the amount of time and costs necessary [to the plan], beyond year one."